 - In Connecticut, you can call 211—the InfoLine—to reach Mobile Crisis services.
-Just dial 1 to speak directly to a Child Guidance crisis counselor; if you’re over 18, ask them for the number of the nearest adult mobile crisis team.
+Be sure to select Option 1 at the prompt to speak immediately to a 24/7 crisis counselor.

 - You can always call 911 anywhere in the US or Canada.
 It’s worth asking if you can talk to someone with Crisis Intervention Training (“CIT”).

 CHECK OUT OUR RESOURCE MAP!

 We worked with a team of young people across the state to develop a map of social, recreational, and clinical resources for young people around the state.
 Now it’s your turn!
 Check the map out here or using the menu above.
 Please add in clubs, hangouts, youth groups, or whatever resources you think everyone should know about!
 You can also find programs and services you’ve used and give your rating or add comments.